guaguila/CLive2022_DEVWKS-3240/README.md

 2. Open two terminal windows and SSH to both.
 One window will be used to configure the VM.
 The second window is for telnet access into the C9300.

 3. To SSH into the devices, copy/paste the below line into each of the terminal sessions.
 Replace the ## symbol on the SSH command with your pod number.
-Password: Use the password given to you by the facilitator.
+Use the password given to you by the facilitator.

 ```ssh -p 3389 -L 18480:localhost:8480 -L 13000:localhost:3000 auto@pod##-xelab.cisco.com```